rx-gy/gEDA-tools/README.md

     cp -r gEDA-tools/* projectName/
     cd projectName
     ```
-    ```shell
     The symbols in the lib directory will be browsable from gschem, however I recommend moving any schematic symbols you intend to use to your project local sch/sym directory as future modifications to a symbol could break an old project.
     Footprints for symbols used from the lib/ directory will need to be copied to the project local pcb/fp directory.
-    ```

 2. Modify Makefile and example.sch to suit your project.
    * Change the NAME=example line to NAME=_projectName_ (the desired name of your project).